 Log in for prices and ordering

 California’s Central Coast spans the coastline from San Francisco Bay in the north to Santa Barbara County in the south.
 The region contains 40 AVAs, including Santa Cruz, Monterey and Santa Barbara.
-It’s planted to 40,000 hectares of vines with Chardonnay accounting for more than half of this.
-Most of the vineyards are located in valleys that are exposed to coastal influences in the form of morning fog and cool breezes.
+It’s planted to 40,000 hectares of vines, with Chardonnay accounting for more than half of this.
+Most vineyards are located in valleys exposed to coastal influences in the form of morning fog and cool breezes.

 Santa Cruz Mountains

 The Santa Cruz Mountains AVA was established in 1981 and lies west of Silicon Valley.
-It spans over 130,000 hectares and is home to a varied topography ranging from high-altitude vineyards surrounded by redwood trees, sun-trap valley floor sites and more coastal lands.
+It spans over 130,000 hectares and is home to varied topography ranging from high-altitude vineyards surrounded by redwood trees to sun-trap valley floor sites and more coastal lands.
 Elevation ranges from 100-1000 metres.
 Land under vine is just over 600 hectares.

 Besson Vineyard, Birichino